chribonn/bnkSEPA/documentation/Install.md

 ![Open Command Prompt](../images/InstallModules--001.PNG "Open command prompt").

-1. Click on the bovSEPA folder to open it.
+1. Click on the bnkSEPA folder to open it.
 2. Type **cmd** in the address bar.
 3. This will cause a command window to open.
-The prompt should end with the bovSEPA folder name.
+The prompt should end with the bnkSEPA folder name.

 ![Install dependent libraries](../images/InstallModules--002.PNG "Install dependent libraries").